qdrant/landing_page/qdrant-landing/content/articles/food-discovery-demo.md

 }
 ```

-Processing this amount of records takes some time, so we precomputed the CLIP embeddings, stored them in Qdrant collection and exported the collection as
+Processing this amount of records takes some time, so we precomputed the CLIP embeddings, stored them in a Qdrant collection and exported the collection as
 a snapshot.
-It's available for download from the [GCP bucket](https://storage.googleapis.com/common-datasets-snapshots/wolt-clip-ViT-B-32.snapshot).
+You may [download it here](https://storage.googleapis.com/common-datasets-snapshots/wolt-clip-ViT-B-32.snapshot).

 ## Different search modes